ivanacostarubio/helu/README.md

     @helu.buy

+Make sure that if your code ever throws out the Helu object, it better also close the store before doing so.

+    @helu.close_the_store

 ## Example App:

 [You can find an example app here](https://github.com/ivanacostarubio/helu-example).
 Remember that for this to work properly, you must add your app identifier to the Rakefile.